xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

 Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
-Select the module_lcd component in the Project Explorer, and you will see its description together with API documentation.
+Select the module_modbus_tcp component in the Project Explorer, and you will see its description together with API documentation.
 Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.